 A Goldendoodle is a healthy breed and with good breeding and genetic testing of the parents these diseases should not be a problem.

-Finally this mix needs lots of attention.
-It is probably one of the largest lovebugs in the world, even if it is small in size.
+Finally, this mix needs lots of attention.
+They are probably one of the largest lovebugs in the world, even if they are small in size.
 They are incredibly attached to their family and there is no questioning the strength of the bond that forms.

-This dog will always be wanting to seek your attention to cuddle and play.
+This dog will always be seeking your attention to cuddle and play.
 It can never be alone.